The 24 Hour Show

 James Agati is a shoe shine man from New York, who spends half his year working in Las Vegas.
 He explains the art of bringing a pair of shoes to the perfect shine.

-The 24 Hour Show was a 22-part radio collaborative documentary project between the Western Folklife Center and the Nevada State Museum & Historical Society.
-Other partners included the working community of Las Vegas, and other statewide and local groups.
+The 24 Hour Show was produced by Christina Barr, Ross Fuqua and Chris Simon.
+Based on original fieldwork, this project was a 22-part radio collaborative documentary between the Western Folklife Center and the Nevada State Museum & Historical Society and supported part by the Las Vegas Centennial Commission.
+Other partners include the working community of Las Vegas, and other statewide and local groups and:

-Banner image: Rorie Holford; 24-Hour Show images by Meg Glaser and Christina Barr.
+Banner image: Rorie Holford; 24-Hour Show images by Christina Barr, Ross Fuqua and Chris Simon.